 Ants can tolerate the smell of vinegar.
 Pouring water mixed with vinegar into the anthill, doorways or window sills will kill most of them and prevent from entering your home (25).

 9. Garlic or Garlic Oil

-Garlic is one of the best natural foods that can be used to repel ants.
+Garlic is one of the best natural foods that can be used to get rid of ants.
 Just peel a clove of one or two fresh garlic and keep it around ants.
 You will witness that the ants start to bounce off and go away.
 After some time, the garlic clove dries up and becomes ineffective.
-You must replace the dried up garlic clove with fresh garlic in case the ants return.
+Replace the dried up garlic clove with fresh garlic in case the ants return.
 You can also use Garlic oil, as it has the same effect (26, 27).

 For controlling the ants in your garden, you can make a garlic brew and pour it into the soil or around the ant hills.
 Method to make the brew is very simple.
 Add half a cup of crushed and peeled cloves of garlic into 3-4 liters of water, and leave overnight.
 The next day you can use it on your garden area to get rid of ants (28).